Make the 2026 World Cup Photo You’ll Never Get

 ·5 min read

-I started this test with the obvious idea: make a 2026 World Cup photo with a favorite star.
+I want a World Cup photo with my favorite player.

-That idea is clickable because every fan already has the same private fantasy.
-A selfie with Messi.
+That sentence works because every fan already has a version of it.
 A tunnel shot with Ronaldo.
-A celebration edit with Mbappe.
-A new-era poster with Lamine Yamal or Jude Bellingham.
+A last-dance moment with Messi.
+A new-era poster for Mbappe, Lamine Yamal, or Jude Bellingham.
 A comeback mural for Neymar.

 Open the 2026 fan-photo template